tashajeske/Numerical-Solutions/Euler.md

 **Language:** C++

-**Description:** Euler's method is a way to approximate the value of y in a first order differential equation using a form of numerical integration.
+**Description:** Explicit Euler's method is a way to approximate the value of y in a first order differential equation using a form of numerical integration.
 If the initial value of the curve is given, an unkown value on the curve can be estimated using Euler's.

 **Input:**  The function takes the initial value (x0, y0), the value x you want to find, delta T, the string f corresponding to the dy/dx function, the tolerance, and maximum number of iterations.